mrazomej/phd/src/chapter_02/section_07_methods.md

 \frac{1}{(\tilde{k}_I^{\max} - \tilde{k}_I^{\min})}\frac{1}{\sigma}.
 \label{eq:ka_ki_prior}
 $$
-These priors are maximally uninformative meaning that they imply no prior knowledge of the parameter values.
+These priors are maximally uninformative, meaning that they imply no prior knowledge of the parameter values.
 We defined the $\tilde{k}_A$ and
 $\tilde{k}_A$ ranges uniform on the range of $-7$ to $7$, although we note that this particular choice does not affect the outcome provided the chosen range is sufficiently wide.

-Putting all these terms together we can now sample from $P(\tilde{k}_A,
+Putting all these terms together, we can now sample from $P(\tilde{k}_A,
 \tilde{k}_I, \sigma \mid D)$ using Markov chain Monte Carlo (see [GitHub repository](https://rpgroup-pboc.github.io/mwc_induction/code/notebooks/bayesian_parameter_estimation)) to compute the most likely parameter as well as the error bars (given by the 95%